-- Alzheimer's disease.
-Taking extracts of two different sage species, common sage and Spanish sage, for 4 months seems to improve learning, memory and information processing in people with mild to moderate Alzheimer's disease.
+- Alzheimer disease.
+Taking extracts of two different sage species, common sage and Spanish sage, for 4 months seems to improve learning, memory and information processing in people with mild to moderate Alzheimer disease.

 - High cholesterol.
-Taking common sage three times daily for 2 or 3 months reduces "bad" low-density lipoprotein (LDL) cholesterol and blood fats called triglycerides, and increases "good" high-density lipoprotein (HDL) cholesterol, in people with high cholesterol or high triglycerides.
+Taking common sage three times daily for 2 or 3 months reduces "bad" low-density lipoprotein (LDL) cholesterol and blood fats called triglycerides.
+It also increases "good" high-density lipoprotein (HDL) cholesterol, in people with high cholesterol.

 Possibly Ineffective for

 - Pain after surgery.
 Early research shows that using an oral rinse made of common sage along with pain medications is less effective for reducing pain after surgery compared to using the drug benzydamine hydrochloride.
 Also, using a mouth rinse containing common sage seems to increase the risk for infection after surgery.

 Insufficient Evidence for

 - Decline in memory and thinking skills that occurs normally with age.
 Taking a single dose of common sage extract might improve some measures of memory in healthy older adults.

 - Hot flashes in men receiving androgen deprivation therapy (ADT) for prostate cancer.
 Early research shows that taking common sage extract three times daily for 4 weeks reduces the severity and frequency of hot flashes in men receiving this treatment.